-Second year required courses include: Commercial Law (four hours), Corporations (five hours), Criminal Law (two hours-omitted in 1965- 1966 since it was previously a required first year course), Income Taxation (three hours), Legal Accounting (two hours), and Trusts and Estates (six hours).
-One required course in each term may be omitted with the permission of the Associate Dean.
-In addition, a student may omit Legal Accounting if he has had prior training in accounting satisfactory to the Associate Dean.
+Second year required courses include: Commercial Law (four hours), Business Enterprises (six hours), Criminal Law (three hours), Income Taxation (three hours), Legal Accounting (two hours), and Trusts and Estates (six hours).
+Each second year student must take at least three second year required courses each semester of his second year.

 Elective courses make up the remainder of the program for the second year and for the entire third year.
-Each student's elective program must include courses which fulfill the special group elective requirements prescribed below.

-During the second and third years, students may not register for less than thirteen hours or more than fifteen hours in any one term.
+During the second and third years, students may not register for less than twelve hours or more than fifteen hours in any one term, nor fewer than twenty-six hours in any one academic year.
 Exceptions to these rules require the consent of the faculty.

-PROGRAM FOR 1965-66
+PROGRAM FOR 1967-68